Mortgage Bankers Association

-The Mortgage Bankers Association (MBA) is the United States national association representing all facets of the real estate finance industry.
-Headquartered in Washington, D.C., MBA represents over 2,200 member companies.
-MBA’s membership base includes all sectors of the real estate finance industry including originators, servicers, underwriters, compliance personnel and information technology professionals representing mortgage companies in the residential, commercial and multi-family arenas.
+The Mortgage Bankers Association (MBA) is the national association representing all facets of the real estate finance industry in the United States and is headquartered in Washington, D.C.
+MBA represents over 2,200 member companies.
+MBA’s membership base includes all sectors of the real estate finance industry including originators, servicers, unresidential, commercial, and multi-family arenas.

 During the subprime mortgage crisis of 2008, the MBA's membership fell from 3,000 to 2,500.
 Its current membership is 2,200.
+Uniform multi-state licensing of mortgage originators began in 2008 with the Nationwide Multi-State Licensing System and Registry (NMLS).
+The NMLS requirements may have been greater than those of mortgage originator requirements of some states, and this may help explain part of the drop in membership.

 MBA is headed by Robert Broeksmit, president and chief executive officer.
-Rodrigo Lopez, executive chairman of NorthMarq Capital, is MBA's chairman for 2017.
+Rodrigo Lopez, executive chairman of NorthMarq Capital, was MBA's chairman for 2017.

+Mark Jones, president of Union Home Mortgage is MBA's chairman for 2024.

 Lobbying

 The Mortgage Bankers Association has a political action committee called Mortgage Bankers Association Political Action Committee (MORPAC).
 MORPAC raises money to help elect and re-elect candidates to Congress who have an understanding of the real estate finance and housing industries, and who are supportive of the mortgage profession.
 The lobbying group is headed by Bill Killmer, Senior Vice President of Legislative and Political Affairs.